tao-bai/latex-figure-cleaner/README.md

 # latex_figure_cleaner
 A python script to remove unused figures in latex projects.
+Also a good complementary of [arxiv_latex_cleaner](https://github.com/google-research/arxiv-latex-cleaner).

 ## Usage
 ```